rhobs/observability-operator/docs/api.md

         <td><b>bearerToken</b></td>
         <td>string</td>
         <td>
-          *Warning: this field shouldn't used because the token value appears in clear-text.
+          *Warning: this field shouldn't be used because the token value appears in clear-text.
 Prefer using `authorization`.*
  *Deprecated: this will be removed in a future release.*<br/>
         </td>
         <td>false</td>